quantigoai/quantigo-Select-random-images-QC/README.md

 **Step 3**: You will be redirected to `Current Workspace`->`Tasks` page.
 Wait until app is started .

-**Note**: Running procedure is simialr for almost all apps that are started from context menu.
+**Note**: Running procedure is similar for almost all apps that are started from context menu.
 Example steps with screenshots are [here in how-to-run section](https://github.com/supervisely-ecosystem/merge-classes#how-to-run).

 ## How to Use